Best Tea for Non Tea Drinkers

 1. Chamomile

 The first tea for non tea drinkers I’d like to recommend isn’t really a tea at all: It’s an herbal tea.
-Meet chamomile tea, an herbal infusion of dried chamomile flowers, usually combined with other herbs like lavender, lemon balm, and rose.

 But be warned!
 Because it’s an herbal tea, you won’t want to turn to chamomile in the morning for an energy boost.
 Instead, chamomile is actually considered a mild tranquilizer and sleep-inducer, likely due to the flavonoid, apigenin.
-[Source: National Library of Medicine]
+[SOURCE: National Library of Medicine]

 For a calming afternoon or a good night’s sleep, this is a good tea for beginners.